beveradb/logo-diagram-generator/README.md

    pip install logo-diagram-generator
    ```

+2. **Install Graphviz**

+   This tool uses [Graphviz](https://graphviz.org/) to render the graph, so you need the graphviz binaries installed on your system for this to work.

+   Depending whether you're installing in a conda environment, or directly on your Mac or Linux system, one of these commands should be what you need:

+   - conda install graphviz
+   - brew install graphviz
+   - sudo apt-get install graphviz

-2. **Prepare Your Configuration**
+3. **Prepare Your Configuration**

-   Create a `config.yml` file based on the provided `config.yml.example`.
-This file should list all the tools in your ecosystem, categorized appropriately.
-For example:
+   Create a `config.yml` file for your own diagram by copying one of the provided examples. `examples/minimal.example.yml` is a simple one to start with.

+   Edit your config file to list all the tools in your ecosystem, with category groupings as you see fit.
+The minimum viable config would be one central tool and one group:

    ```yaml
    ecosystem: